 "When I got married, I was making decisions based on feelings, but as an adult, I have to do a checklist before I allow myself to get carried away.
 Do you have a good family background?
 Are you a positive, happy person?
 Do you believe in God?
 I have to check all those things off.
 Because once you let your feelings go, it's game over.
 Before you let your heart get carried away, take your brain with you."

-No matter what’s ahead, Washington is committed to inspiring and spreading her youthful joy.
+No matter what's ahead, Washington is passionate about inspiring and spreading her youthful joy.
 And who can even be mad at that?
 Be shameless and do you, boo!